entropicalabs/entropica_qaoa/renaming_suggestions.md

  - QAOAParameter classes:
    [JL] Currently we do e.g.
     `from qaoa.parameters import AlternatingOperatorsQAOAParameters` which sounds very redundant if your read it out loud.
 Also the names are very long...
 Also some of the names (`General` and `AlternatingOperators` e.g.) are not very descriptive.
 Any suggestions for better names, for these?
 Drop the `*QAOAParameterers` in the names altogether?
 Shorten `*QAOAParameters` to `*Params`?
+   [EM] We were thinking `standard`, `placeholder` and `extended` for `Farhi`, `Farhi++` and `General`, respectively.
+For `placeholder` we still need a proper word that conveys something between the two extremes.
+        We have an idea for a nice graphic to try to convey the meanings, but essentially we have to balance the naming to be informative but not too technical.
+As Cooper suggested, a good way is to offload part of the challenge to the notebooks and documentation, and establish whatever the convention is there.

  - `qaoa_params.timesteps`:
    [JL] In all QAOAParamter classes the number of timesteps is currently called `timesteps`.
 Should we rename it to either simply `p` (QAOA convention) or `n_timesteps` (it is just a number, not a list of timesteps)?